NOo0B1/fhm/README.md

 - [x] Put a listener to catch four horsemen starting fight
 - [x] better UI/UX
 - [x] Put attributed strategy for tanks
-- [ ] Put attributed strategy for healers
+- [x] Put attributed strategy for healers
-- [ ] Put attributed strategy for MDPS
+- [x] Put attributed strategy for MDPS
-- [ ] Put attributed strategy for RDPS
+- [x] Put attributed strategy for RDPS
 - [x] Display a widow at the start of the fight the show a text of where the player is expected to be according to attributed strategy
+- [x] add a way to close the window
+- [ ] Implement a death detection and change strat accordingly
 - [ ] Add a map that could track player position according to current situation or at least just pin point where/ what he should be doing
-- [ ] add a way to close the window

 Enjoy and happy gaming!